irmen/pyc64/il65/readme.txt

     string  0-terminated sequence of bytes  "hello."  (implicit 0-termination byte) pstring sequence of bytes where first byte is the length. (no 0-termination byte)
     @todo float?  what floating point format?  (for now: the c-64 one, obviously, but have to specify this as a config statement)
+    @todo struct types (and nested field names to access its members)